Financial-Times/origami/README.md

 ## Sass

 The header is made up of various features (e.g. `nav`, `search`, and `drawer`).
 To get everything, use the `oHeader()` mixin without arguments.
-To get only the stuff you need, you can pass in a list of features as the first argument.
+To get only the stuff you need, you can pass in a list of options as the first argument.

-The list of features is as follows:
+The list of options is as follows:

 * `nav`: The primary nav, this is the nav that sits directly under the top section of the header.
 * `search`: The search bar that appears when a user presses the search icon.